ToshioCP/Gobject-tutorial/src/sec9.src.md

 `GTypeClass` is the first member of the structure `GObjectClass`.
 (See `gobject.h`.
 Note that `GObjectClass` is the same as `struct _GObjectClass`.)
 The next member is a pointer `arg_error` to the default signal handler of "arg-error" signal.
-This signal is emitted when an argument of the public functions isn't TComparable.
+This signal is emitted when the second argument of the comparison function is inappropriate.
+For example, if `self` is TInt and `other` is TStr, both of them are Comparable instance.
+But they are *not* able to compare.
+This is because `other` isn't TNumber.
-The last member is a pointer to a method `cmp`.
+The last member `cmp` is a pointer to a comparison method.
 It is a virtual function and is expected to be overridden by a function in the object which implements the interface.
-- 23-39: Public functions.
+- 22-38: Public functions.

 C file `tcomparable.c` is as follows.